 For all the Thermomix® owners this is just as easy as a quick 10 seconds/speed 10.

 Store the tomato powder in an airtight container and use it for flavour in soups, stews, casseroles or over breads and pizzas.

 I am going to be honest here and say the baking time is a very loose guide.
 Don’t take these crackers out until they are fully crisp.
 Sometime this means taking them out in small batches.
 The secret is to roll your base very thin.
 Due to moisture retaining of the cheese sometimes this takes a lot longer in the oven.

-Also when rolling out make sure you do this between some baking sheets so it does not stick to the rolling pin.
+Also, when rolling out make sure you do this between some baking sheets, so it does not stick to the rolling pin.
 The dough should stick together if it is too dry add a little more sour cream BUT firstly if you can squeeze it into a ball and it holds together then it is the right consistency.
-Sometime I find you need to trust the low carb recipe to work.
+Sometimes I find you need to trust the low carb recipe to work.
 My first test in all my recipes is to squeeze it together tightly.
-If it binds then I know it will work.
+If it binds, then I know it will work.

 If you love all Aussie old time favourites then why don’t you check out my delicious Aussie Icons eBook that is packed with many more of my favourites growing up all made keto.

 You can read the index or buy it here>>

 CONNECT WITH MAD CREATIONS

 Don’t forget to link up with Mad Creations on social media so you never miss a recipe.